hpc/hxhim/README.md

 make install
 ```

-`contrib/hxhim_dependencies.sh` should be run first in order to allow for
+`contrib/hxhim_dependencies.sh` should be run first in order make sure
-CMake to be able to discover them.
+all dependencies are available.
 If `contrib/hxhim_dependencies.sh` is
 not run, the leveldb source must be available on the system (One of
 the CMake targets requires files from leveldb that are not built into
 the library).